Constitution & Bylaws

 Section 1: Officers

-Officers of this association will be a president, a vice president and a secretary/treasurer.
+Officers of this association will be a president, a vice president, a secretary/treasurer and a social media/outreach officer.
 These officers will also be voting members of the board of directors.
 The president and vice president will serve one-year terms.

 Additionally, six members will serve as elected board of directors members.
 Three board members will be elected each year to two-year terms.
 One board member will be elected from among the print journalist members.
 Another will be elected from among photojournalists.
 The third elected each year will be from among the electronic journalists.
 In the event that a board member is unable to complete his term, the president will appoint an interim director to serve the remainder of his/her term from within the same group of the membership as the one being replaced.